Cyber-cicco/tree-sitter-query-builder/README.md

 # Tree-sitter Query Builder

-**It is still an experimental library, you shouldn't expect it to produce valid queries for now**

 TQB is a golang library that sould be used in conjonction with the go-tree-sitter library.

 You can get more details on tree sitter queries from [here](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries)